femboyjophiel/femring/README.md

 # How to join

+1. Fork the repository
+2. On the forked repository, edit sites.json to include your site
-Fork this repository and add your site to sites.json
+3. Come back to this repository and create a pull request

 ```
 "Example Site":{